SamSeed-Softwire/DevOps-Course-Starter/README.md

 ### Running using Docker

 This application is containerised using Docker.
+There are 2 Docker images (each of which has a corresponding build command and run command):

+- One image is for local development ('dev').
+This runs the app using a Flask development server, which can be hot-reloaded (i.e. changes to the application code will feed through to the running application without needing to rebuild the Docker image).
+- One image is for production ('prod').
+This runs the app using a Gunicorn production-ready server, which cannot be hot-reloaded.

+Below are some useful commands you can run to:

+- Manage Docker containers (e.g. if you want to quickly remove all containers).
-Here are some useful commands you can run to manage Docker containers, and of course build the Docker image and us it to create containers which run your application:
+- Build Docker images and use them to create containers which run your application.

+There is also a shell script `buildAndRun.sh` stored in the root of this repository.
+This contains many of the commands seen below.
+You can comment out particular lines if you don't want to run certain containers.
+You can run this shell script from a bash terminal (e.g. Git Bash) using the command `source buildAndRun.sh`.

+The commands:

+- Stop all running containers: `docker stop $(docker container ls -aq)`
+- Remove all stopped containers: `docker rm $(docker container ls -aq)`
+- Build the local dev image: `docker build --target dev --tag=todo-app:dev .`
+- Build the production image: `docker build --target prod --tag=todo-app:prod .`
+- Run the local dev container from the built image: `docker run -d -p 5000:5000 --mount type=bind,source="$(pwd)"/app,target=/app/app/ --env-file .env todo-app:dev`
-Stop all running containers: `docker stop $(docker container ls -aq)` Remove all stopped containers: `docker rm $(docker container ls -aq)` Build the image: `docker build --tag=todo-app .` Create a container from the built image: `docker run -d -p 5000:5000 --env-file .env todo-app`
+- Run the production container from the built image: `docker run -d -p 5000:5000 --env-file .env todo-app:prod`

 You can chain these together into one line using a semicolon:

+- Clean up (remove all containers): `docker stop $(docker container ls -aq); docker rm $(docker container ls -aq)`
-Remove all containers: `docker stop $(docker container ls -aq); docker rm $(docker container ls -aq)` Build and run: `docker build --tag=todo-app .; docker run -d -p 5000:5000 --env-file .env todo-app` Remove all containers, then build and run: `docker stop $(docker container ls -aq); docker rm $(docker container ls -aq); docker build --tag=todo-app .; docker run -d -p 5000:5000 --env-file .env todo-app`
+- Clean up, build and run local dev container: `docker stop $(docker container ls -aq); docker rm $(docker container ls -aq); docker build --target dev --tag=todo-app:dev .; docker run -d -p 5000:5000 --mount type=bind,source="$(pwd)"/app,target=/app/app/ --env-file .env todo-app:dev`
+- Clean up, build and run production container: `docker stop $(docker container ls -aq); docker rm $(docker container ls -aq); docker build --target prod --tag=todo-app:prod .; docker run -d -p 5000:5000 --env-file .env todo-app:prod`

+You can also run the container in an interactive shell mode:

+- Run local dev container in interactive mode: `docker run -it -p 5000:5000 --mount type=bind,source="$(pwd)"/app,target=/app/app/ --env-file .env todo-app:dev /bin/bash`
+- Run production container in interactive mode: `docker run -it -p 5000:5000 --env-file .env todo-app:prod /bin/bash`

 Once a container is running your application successfully you can view in your web browser at [`http://localhost:5000/`](http://localhost:5000/).